 Some drugs don’t require a detoxification period before treatment ensues.
 Opiates are not one of them.
 They exert a powerful influence on your body’s physiology, namely by affecting your central nervous system (CNS) and the neurotransmitters in your brain.
-The impacts on your physiology is what causes withdrawal.
-Your body has become accustomed to the drug, and when it is suddenly gone, or the amount lessons, your body reacts.
+The impacts on your physiology are what causes withdrawal.
+Your body has become accustomed to the drug, and when it is suddenly gone, or the number of lessons, your body reacts.

 We want you to be once again healthy and overcome your addiction in a safe and supervised way, which starts with detoxification.
 With our help, you can undergo detox care in a supervised medical facility where you will have the support and oversight of our highly trained and compassionate team of medical practitioners, 24 hours a day.

 Here at Turning Point, we utilize medication-assisted treatment by administering Suboxone (Buprenorphine) Therapy to our clients who come to us with opiate dependence.
 Not only does this help to alleviate cravings, but it can also quickly and effectively help to alleviate opiate withdrawal.
 NIDA describes buprenorphine as “a long-acting partial agonist that acts on the same receptors as heroin and morphine, relieving drug cravings without producing the same intense “high” or dangerous side effects.”